eriscoand/keepcoding_mbaas/README.md

 - Change post state to published
 - Delete post
 - Firebase Analytics working
 - Added Firebase Cloud Messaging.
-You can only send push notifications from Firebase Console
+You can only send push notifications from Firebase Console (Test on a real device)

 ## Realtime Database RULES